secure-software-engineering/SootFX/README.md

     java -jar SootFX.jar "path/to/apk" "path/to/out/" "path/to/config.yaml" "path/to/Android/sdk/platforms"
     ```

 inclusion and exclusion lists for different type of feature extraction units can be defined in [config.yaml](config.yaml).
+Make sure to provide either an inclusion list, or an exclusion list.
+Inclusion list only extracts the selected features.
+Exclusion list extracts all but the selected features.